devopsmails/devops/AWS/Secrets_Management/secrets_management.md

   * Secret Manager(AWS)
     > Suitable for info which is highly secret(passwords, certifications).
 It has ""auto Rotate"" facility with high cost
   * Hashicorp Vault(TF)
-    > Suitable for Centralized info if using for ""Multiple clouds"",
+    > Suitable for Centralized info if using for ""Multiple clouds"", Open Source, Community Driven + frequent fetures, Best Encryption than AWS.